Easy Bandana Hairstyles You Can Wear Every Day

 1. Bandana Hairstyle for Short Hair

 Does your bob or lob seem to have a life of its own?
 Wear a colorful bandana.
+For those wondering how to wear a bandana, girl, it’s pretty easy!
 Fold it first into a triangle half.
 Then, align the base of the triangle with your hairline.
 Let the bandana cover your ears, then tie the fabric above your nape.
 You may form one or more knots to secure the bandana.
-Then, tuck any loose fabric behind the knots.
+Then, tuck any loose bandana fabric behind the knots.

 2. Top Knot With Folded Bandana